cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 > others represent your actual behaviors, your qualitative analysis should
 > become the primary source of your insights.

+I shared all the feedback I received from colleagues.
+They seemed to share similar stories.

-* Teaching Part 1- strengths shown in persevering through difficult teaching experiences
+* Teaching Part 1 - strengths shown in persevering through difficult teaching experiences <a href="#hard-teaching">⬏</a>
 * Teaching Part 1 - rant about teacher salaries <a href="#pay">⬏</a>
 * Udacity - the feedback I received <a href="#udacity-feedback">⬏</a>
 * NASA - the feedback I received <a href="#nasa-feedback">⬏</a>